 In essence, that’s the soul of the maker movement — creative individuals from all walks of life united by an insatiable desire to improve the world around them.
 Although synonymous with 3D Printing, it extends far beyond a single technology or buzzword.
 Truth be told, the maker movement represents the instinctual drive of our species to ascend ever upwards: to innovate, design, and construct a better tomorrow.
-Why the Maker Movement is Relevant to Education.
 How to Turn Any Classroom Into a Makerspace.
 Inexpensive making in the classroom.
 It seems like everywhere you go, someone is talking about the maker movement, making or people who are makers.

 Way back when, computers had been tools used only by scientists and hobbyists, but personal computers changed everything.
 PCs took commands from anyone who knew how to communicate with them.
 We could type on the keyboard and watch the monitor for the results (and hope for the best).
+No more punch cards, greybar printouts (with or without fatal errors), or time-sharing.
+We communicated with these machines by programming or coding—writing the line-by-line instructions that told the computer what to do.
 Design an App!
 A Digital Technologies Project for 4/5/6Australian Curriculum Lessons.
 In this ICT activity, students create their own app.

 The project is accessed through a Weebly.
 It is open-ended and caters for the diversity of all students.
 It is student-paced, allowing students to work through it at their own speed.
 Upon completion of the project, students present their new app to the class.
 Design an App!
 A Digital Technologies Project for 4/5/6Australian Curriculum Lessons.
 Oh!
 The Places You Will Go!
 Digital Pedagogy Inspired by Dr. Seuss.
 Oh!
 The Places You Will Go!
 Digital Pedagogy Inspired by Dr. Seuss.
 Monster Coding.
 Monster Coding.
 Bee Bot.
 Bee-bot Userguide Bee-Bot is an award winning programmable floor robot with a simple, child-friendly layout which is a perfect starting point for teaching control, bee-bot Ruler - Exchange21 - Home A Bee Bee-Bot Ruler A Bee-bot moves 15 cm with each step.

 Bee-Bot Ruler A Bee-bot moves 15 cm with each step.
 Bee-Bot Ruler A Bee-bot moves 15 cm with each step.
+Welcome To The bee-bot Treasure Island Page 2 of 4 The Bee-Bot Treasure Island Game The games is based around the photocopiable symbols attached to the back of these notes.
 Bee Bot.
 MAKE STEAM: Giving Maker Education Some Context.
 As an experiential educator who has fully embraced technology as a means for allowing and facilitating learner voice, creativity, innovation, inventiveness, the Maker Education movement fits into my vision about what a good education entails.
 I have been blogging and presenting about Maker Education – see But recent discussions with other educators and administrators made me realize that the idea of maker education is often vague and seems unrealistic in terms of regular classroom instruction.